All Episodes

 You know, they've had some internal housekeeping problems.

-They've got enough lithium hydroxide canisters to last them for, you know, a couple of months now.
+They've got enough lithium hydroxide canisters to last them for a couple of months now.

-And the reason they're not coming home is because it would be more dangerous to bring them home in that little Soyuz that's attached to the light boat than it is to just have them ride it out.
+And the reason they're not coming home is because it would be more dangerous to bring them home in that little Soyuz that's attached as a lifeboat than it is to just have them ride it out.

-Remember, they're deep under the Earth's magnetic field.
+Remember, they're deep under the Earth's magnetic system.

 You said they've got a solar cellar or something.